08.11: Thomas Couture, The Death of Seneca (Sketch)

 Hello, and welcome to Listening to Art.
 I’m William Denton.

-That was The Painter’s Studio by Gustave Courbet.
+That was The Death of Seneca (Sketch) by Thomas Couture.
 I hope you enjoyed listening to it as much as I did.

 For more information and links to things I’ve mentioned, please visit listeningtoart.org.

 Listening to Art is licensed under a Creative Commons Attribution 4.0 International License.

 All web sites accessed as of date of publication.